 By Diane Hance

-Both Page and Cabot also expressed a fondness for the romance genre, defending its legitimacy as one of the top sellers in the publishing industry.
-Page shared some of her memories of “sneaking into her mom’s room” to find titles like The Thorn Birds and indulging in the vampire love stories of Anne Rice.
+Both Paige and Cabot also expressed a fondness for the romance genre, defending its legitimacy as one of the top sellers in the publishing industry.
+Paige shared some of her memories of “sneaking into her mom’s room” to find titles like The Thorn Birds and indulging in the vampire love stories of Anne Rice.
 The two praised romance genre queen Jude Deveraux as well.

 While some of their early influences featured strong female characters, the authors expressed a desire to write about girls who are strong and independent.
 Cabot lamented her frustration with the 29 rejections received for the best-selling Princess Series because her main character didn’t want to be a princess; publishers didn’t like that Mia enjoyed her life and didn’t need to be rescued.

-“That is the complete opposite now,” chimed Page.
+“That is the complete opposite now,” chimed Paige.
 She noted that sometimes it is important to just read for fun, without learning a lesson.

 Cabot also made a point to clarify to the audience that young adult fiction (YA) is not a genre, but a category of children’s fiction; there are many genres that exist in YA.